tu-team/2/doc/emotions/affective and appraisal aspects/appraisal.md

 Without the innate affect shame-humiliation, we would not be motivated to take action when we are deprived of interesting and enjoyable things."

+##Conscious appraisal

+Tomkins theory is based on innate affects that we roughly correspond with Plutchik basic emotions[natureofemotions].
+Our main assumption was that conscious and non-conscious appraisal could use different rules.
+Innate and quick affective appraisal is processed in automatic way mostly insensibly for human, it does not include long term deliberations, learned reactions or reflections.
+In contrast to affective appraisal, conscious cognitive appraisal done in frontal cortex and cingulate cortex and includes learned reactions, deliberations and reflective thinking.
+It could take some significant time that could exceed affective appraisal a few tens of times.
+This factors, especially involvement of learned reactions mechanisms defines nature of conscious appraisal.
+We suppose that main mechanism defining the conscious appraisal is education of personality to react in some specific way on some specific stimulus.